akshaysuresh1/may22-barrel/Raw_data/README.md

 7. `ICRISAT_rice.csv`: Yield, production, and harvested area of rice (1990 &ndash; 2017) <br>

 8. `ICRISAT_runoff.csv`: Monthly surface runoff data (1958 &ndash; 2015) <br>
 When rain or snow falls onto the earth, it starts moving along the slopes.
 A portion of it seeps into the soil and to replenish Earth's groundwater.
 Most of it flows downhill as runoff when rainfall intensity is more than the seepage or infiltration. <br>

+9. `ICRISAT_windspeed.csv`: Monthly wind speed (1958 &ndash; 2015) <br>
+Wind speeds are measured in units of m/s. <br>